MattFryer/Board_Identify/README.md

 ```
 It is advised to use BoardIdentofy::type for any logic as it will never be changed and so should maintain future compatibility.

-Adding this line before the library is included will cause a warning in the compile output window containing the identified board
+Adding this line before the library is included will cause a warning in the compile output window containing the identified board:
 ```cpp
 #define BOARD_IDENTIFY_WARNING
 ```